-As children, you can let just about anything anything fly; toilet humor, streaking, you name it, it’s all fair game to kids.
+As children, you can let just about anything fly; toilet humor, streaking, you name it, it’s all fair game to kids.
 The real world eventually beats us down though and as adults, we learn to keep some things to ourselves.
 Most people have guilty pleasures, but some are worse than others.
 Sometimes you smoke?
 That’s gross!
 I suppose it’s your choice though.
-You have a foot fetish?
+Do you have a foot fetish?
 Super weird!
 But everyone has their thing.
-You still think Pokemon are cool?
+Do you still think Pokemon is cool?
 Immature!
 You’re just like me though.
 Pocket monsters never stopped being entertaining, so I have chosen to just keep rolling with it.

 Pokémon is definitely my guilty pleasure.
 It is a global phenomenon that made its rise while I was still in grade school.
 I bought a Pokédex book at a book fair and studied the original 151 monsters in that book like crazy.
 From there, I started collecting the cards and accumulating the handheld games, both new and old.
 Yes, I also put in my fair share of time into Pokémon Go on my phone when it was at its peak popularity.
 I never got too into the TV series, but Pokémon Silver on the Gameboy Color was one of my earliest video games and it hooked me.
 Apparently for life.